paperbenni/paperbenni.github.io/content/posts/instantosrepo.md

 - instantTHEMES

-Most instantOS programs depend on instantOS and instantCONF, so instantCONF and instantSO merging is a no-brainer.
+Most instantOS programs depend on instantOS and instantCONF, so instantCONF and instantOS merging is a no-brainer.
 And while we're at it, why not throw in instantSETTINGS?
 There is virtually zero reason to not bundle them.
 You wouldn't want either of them without the other.
 Most of instantTHEMES is probably going away.
 GTK theming is pretty much dead.